-- (i) As at December 31, 2016, the Partnership had seven LNG carrier newbuildings on order with DSME which are scheduled for delivery between 2017 and 2019.
-As at December 31, 2016, costs incurred under these newbuilding contracts totaled \$316.1 million.
-The Partnership has secured \$682.8 million of financing during 2016 related to the commitments for four LNG carrier newbuildings included in the table above (see Note 5) and in April 2017, secured \$174.3 million of additional financing for one LNG carrier newbuilding included in the table above. - (ii) As at December 31, 2016, the Partnership had two LNG carrier newbuildings on order with Hyundai Samho Heavy Industries Co. (or HHI) scheduled for delivery in 2019.
-As at December 31, 2016, costs incurred under these newbuilding contracts totaled \$41.5 million.
-The Partnership intends to finance the newbuilding payments through existing liquidity and expects to secure long-term debt financing for the vessels prior to their scheduled deliveries. - (iii) The Partnership, through the Yamal LNG Joint Venture, has a 50% ownership interest in six 172,000-cubic meter ARC7 LNG carrier newbuildings that have an estimated total fully built-up cost of \$2.1 billion.
-As at December 31, 2016, the Partnership's proportionate costs incurred under these newbuilding contracts totaled \$153.3 million.
-The Yamal LNG Joint Venture intends to secure debt financing for the six LNG carrier newbuildings prior to their scheduled deliveries. - (iv) The Partnership acquired an ownership interest in the BG Joint Venture and, as part of the acquisition, agreed to assume Shell's obligation to provide shipbuilding supervision and crew training services for the four LNG carrier newbuildings up to their delivery dates pursuant to a ship construction support agreement.
-The BG Joint Venture has secured financing of \$137.1 million related to the commitments included in the table above and the Partnership is scheduled to receive \$10.9 million of reimbursement directly from Shell. - (v) The Partnership has a 30% ownership interest in the Bahrain LNG Joint Venture for the development of an LNG receiving and regasification terminal in Bahrain.
-The project will include a FSU, which will be modified from one of the Partnership's existing MEGI LNG carrier newbuildings, an offshore gas receiving facility, and an onshore nitrogen production facility.
+- (i) As at December 31, 2017, the Partnership had four LNG carrier newbuildings on order with DSME which are scheduled for delivery in 2018.
+As at December 31, 2017, costs incurred under these newbuilding contracts totaled \$340.2 million.
+As at December 31, 2017, the Partnership has secured financing for all of the four DSME LNG carrier newbuildings included in the table above (see Note 5). - (ii) As at December 31, 2017, the Partnership had two LNG carrier newbuildings on order with Hyundai Samho Heavy Industries Co. (or HHI) scheduled for delivery in 2019.
+As at December 31, 2017, costs incurred under these newbuilding contracts totaled \$104.3 million.
+The Partnership has secured \$139 million of financing as at December 31, 2017 for one of the two HHI LNG carrier newbuildings. - (iii) The Partnership, through the Yamal LNG Joint Venture, has a 50% ownership interest in six 172,000-cubic meter ARC7 LNG carrier newbuildings that have an estimated total fully built-up cost of approximately \$2.1 billion.
+As at December 31, 2017, the Partnership's proportionate costs incurred under these newbuilding contracts totaled \$240.1 million.
+The Yamal LNG Joint Venture has secured debt financing of \$816 million for the six LNG carrier newbuildings, of which \$751 million was undrawn at December 31, 2017, related to the Partnership's proportionate share of the commitments included in the table above. - (iv) Through the Pan Union Joint Venture, the Partnership has ownership interests ranging from 20% to 30% in three LNG carrier newbuildings scheduled for delivery in 2018 and 2019.
+The Pan Union Joint Venture has secured financing of \$87 million related to the Partnership's proportionate share of the commitments included in the table above and the Partnership is scheduled to receive \$3.5 million of reimbursement directly from Shell (see Note 6a iii). - (v) The Partnership has a 30% ownership interest in the Bahrain LNG Joint Venture for the development of an LNG receiving and regasification terminal in Bahrain.
+The project will include an FSU, which will be modified from one of the Partnership's existing MEGI LNG carrier newbuildings, an offshore gas receiving facility, and an onshore nitrogen production facility.
 The terminal will have a capacity of 800 million standard cubic feet per day and will be owned and operated under a 20-year agreement commencing early-2019.
 The receiving and regasification terminal is expected to have a fully-built up cost of approximately \$960.0 million.
-The Bahrain LNG Joint Venture has secured debt financing for approximately 75% of the estimated fully built-up cost of the LNG receiving and regasification terminal in Bahrain. - (vi) The Partnership has a 50% ownership interest in the Exmar LPG Joint Venture which has four LPG newbuilding vessels scheduled for delivery between 2017 and 2018 and has secured financing for the four LPG carrier newbuildings. - As of December 31, 2016, the Partnership adopted the new accounting standard ASC-205-40, Presentation of Financial Statements -Going Concern, which requires management to assess if the Partnership will have sufficient liquidity to continue as a going concern for the one-year period following the issuance of its financial statements.
-The Partnership anticipates making payments related to commitments to fund its wholly-owned vessels under construction of \$709.7 million during 2017 and \$536.7 million during 2018 as well as other payments relating to its joint ventures (see Note 13a).
+The Bahrain LNG Joint Venture has secured debt financing of \$134 million related to the Partnership's proportionate share of the commitments included in the table above. - (vi) The Partnership has a 50% ownership interest in the Exmar LPG Joint Venture which has three LPG carrier newbuildings scheduled for delivery in 2018 and has secured \$56 million of financing for two of the three LPG carrier newbuildings related to the Partnership's proportionate share of the commitments included in the table above. - b) Management is required to assess if the Partnership will have sufficient liquidity to continue as a going concern for the one-year period following the issuance of its financial statements.
+The Partnership anticipates making payments related to commitments to fund its wholly-owned vessels under construction of \$552.4 million during 2018 and \$252.1 million during 2019, as well as other payments relating to its joint ventures (see Note 13a).